F5Networks/terraform-provider-bigip/docs/userguide/awaf-integration/awaf-policybuildermultiple.rst

 on the BIG-IPs:

  version 16.1 minimal
- A.WAF Provisioned
+ Advanced WAF Provisioned
- credentials with REST API access an A.WAF Policy with Policy Builder enabled and Manual traffic Learning on Terraform:
+ credentials with REST API access an Advanced WAF Policy with Policy Builder enabled and Manual traffic Learning on Terraform:

  use of F5 bigip provider version 1.16.0 minimal